zafarale/codentech/docs/von-neuman.md

-# Von Neuman
+# Von neman
 John von Neumann (1903-1957) was a Hungarian mathematician and computer scientist who made significant contributions to the field of computer science and architecture.
-His work on the stored-program concept laid the foundation for modern computing systems, which are based on the Von Neumann model.
+His work on the **stored-program concept** laid the foundation for modern computing systems.

 In this set of notes, we will explore von Neumann's biography, key contributions to computer architecture theory, and the fundamental principles of the Von Neumann architecture.

-## John von Neumann's Early Life and Career:
-Von Neumann was born in Hungary and studied mathematics at the University of Budapest.
-He later moved to Germany and received his PhD in mathematics from the University of Göttingen in 1928.
-After World War II, he became a professor of mathematics at Stanford University, where he founded the Computer Sciences Department and served as its head until his death in 1957.
 ## Contributions to Computer Architecture Theory:
 Von Neumann's contributions to computer architecture were extensive and far-reaching.
-He is credited with developing the stored-program concept, which posits that a computer's memory should store both instructions and data rather than just data.
+He is credited with developing the **stored-program concept**, which argues;

+>that a computer's memory should store both instructions and data rather than just data.

 This allowed for more efficient use of memory resources and made it possible to write programs in a higher level language that could be executed directly by the computer without the need for an intermediate translation step.

 ## The Von Neumann Architecture:
 >The Von Neumann architecture is a central processing unit (CPU) model that consists of three main components: **- the processing unit,control unit, and memory.**
 </br>